SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 	* _User Stories_:
 		* Student is listening to TTS voice output but has difficulty understanding the voice output due to a voice's regional accent.
 The student is able to select a different voice pack for Text-to-Speech via the browser.
 1. F28.
 The secure browser shall provide a means to get/set TTS pitch.
+	* _User Stories_:
+		* Student is listening to TTS voice output but has difficulty understanding the voice output due to a voice's pitch.
+The student is able to change pitch settings for Text-to-Speech via the browser.
 1. F29.
 The secure browser shall provide a means to get/set TTS rate.
+	* _User Stories_:
+		* Student is listening to TTS voice output but has difficulty understanding the voice output due to a voice's rate.
+The student is able to change rate settings for Text-to-Speech via the browser.
 1. F30.
 The secure browser shall provide a means to get/set TTS volume.
+	* _User Stories_:
+		* Student is listening to TTS voice output but has difficulty understanding the voice output due to a volume.
+The student is able to change volume settings for Text-to-Speech via the browser.

 ### D. Audio Recording Related Requirements
 These requirements are optional.

 _Rationale_: English Language Proficiency Assessment for the 21st Century (ELPA21) assessment measures and reports on students’ English language proficiency(ELP) in reading, writing, speaking, listening, and comprehension.
-Audio recorder and playback will allow student listen to questionnaire and record an answer during ELP test session.
-Students may need to interact with Audio Recording(Start and Stop Recording) and Playback(stop,pause,play, etc.) for a variety of reasons.
-For example, student recorded an answer but the room was noise and audio quality was not good, so student can stop recording and record answer again.
+Audio recorder and playback will allow user to listen to audio based question and record a verbal answer during ELP test session.
+Users may need to interact with Audio Recording(Start and Stop Recording) and Playback(stop,pause,play, etc.) for a variety of reasons.
+For example, user recorded a verbal answer but the room was noisy and audio quality was not good, so user can stop recording and record answer again.

 1. F50.
 The secure browser may provide a means to initialize the audio recording system.
 	* _User Stories_:
-		* Student wants to answer ELP test and directs the browser to initialize audio recording system.
+		* Student wants to answer a question verbally and directs the browser to initialize audio recording system.
 1. F25.
 The secure browser may provide a means to start an audio recording.
 	* _User Stories_:
-		* Student wants to answer ELP test and directs the browser to start recording for selected question.
+		* Student wants to answer a question verbally and directs the browser to start recording for selected question.
 1. F26.
 The secure browser may provide a means to stop an audio recording.
 	* _User Stories_:
-		* Student is finished with the recording and directs the browser to stop the recording.
+		* Student is finished with the recording verbal answer and directs the browser to stop the recording.
 1. F27.
 The secure browser may provide a means to playback an audio recording.
 	* _User Stories_:
-		* Student is finished with recording and want to listen to the recorded answer, Audio API playback will provide means for student to listen to recorded output.
+		* Student is finished with recording verbal anser and want to listen to the recorded answer, Audio API playback will provide means for student to listen to recorded output.
 1. F40.
 The secure browser may provide a means to set audio recorder status.
 	* _Rationale_:
 		* Audio recorder status event allow the application of recording progress and make adjustments for UI updates accordingly.
 	* _User Stories_:
-		* Student wants to record an answer, application will update UI to show audio recorder is ready for recording or any error occured and cannot continue with recording.
+		* Student wants to record a answer, application will update UI to show audio recorder is ready for recording or any error occured and cannot continue with recording.
 		* Student is finished with recording and stops the recording, application will update UI to show audio recording is stopped.
 1. F41.
 The secure browser may provide a means to get audio recorder capabilities.
 	* _Rationale_:
 		* Audio recorder capabilities are necessary in order to provide a list of supporting media device (speaker, headphones, etc.) on given machine to the students.
 	* _User Stories_:
-		* Student wants to record an answer but realize that default microphone is set of the device, instead of microphone attached externally and want to select  microphone as desired input.
+		* Student wants to record an answer but realize that default microphone is not the microphone attached externally and wants to select desired microphone to record verbal answer.
 1. F42.
 The secure browser may provide a means to retrieve a recording for playback.
 	* _Rationale_:
 		* Retrive recording provide ability to application to get recording which was recorded for a given question.